novusengine/Engine/README.md

 ## How to build
 >[!TIP]
-> If you plan to use [symlink](https://schinagl.priv.at/nt/hardlinkshellext/linkshellextension.html) to link engine to the [AssetConverter](https://github.com/novusengine/AssetConverter) and [Game](https://github.com/novusengine/Game) projects, you will not build from this folder.
+> If you plan to use [symlink](https://schinagl.priv.at/nt/hardlinkshellext/linkshellextension.html) to link engine to the [AssetConverter](https://github.com/novusengine/AssetConverter) and [Game](https://github.com/novusengine/Game) projects, you do not need to run premake or build the solution from this folder.
 1. Fork and clone the repositry
 2. Open the project folder and open a terminal within the project's directory.
 3. Use the command `premake5 vs2022`